seqan/seqan3/doc/fragments/sequence_file_output.md

 ### Writing Sequence Files

 Sequence files are the most generic and common biological files.
-Well-known formats include FastA and FastQ, but some may also be interested in treating SAM or BAM files as sequence files, discarding the alignment.
+Well-known formats include FASTA and FASTQ, but some may also be interested in treating SAM or BAM files as sequence files, discarding the alignment.

 The Sequence file abstraction supports writing three different fields: